Pass-Through Sole Proprietorship: Everything You Need to Know

 Manufacturing, Trade, and C Corporations

 Conversely, jobs in manufacturing and trade are ruled by C corporate employment.

-If you need help with a pass-through sole proprietorship or any other type of corporation, you can post your legal need on UpCounsel’s marketplace.
+If you need help with a pass-through sole proprietorship or any other type of corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.